georglind/georglind.github.com/source/wishes/index.markdown

 - [Music Box Kit](http://www.kikkerland.com/products/make-your-own-music-box-kit/) (USD 22).
 Getting more than one is even fine, because then we may perform orchestral pieces like [this one](https://www.youtube.com/watch?v=3a9wWRxYSko).
 - Headphones that work in traffic (not completely isolating).
 Must fit under a beanie or a bicycle-helmet.
+- [A pull up bar](http://www.amazon.com/pull-up-bar/b?ie=UTF8&node=3408471) - One that fits in a door.
+- A foldable chess board (medium size, possibility to store pieces when folded).
+A nice wooden one would be appreciated very much.
+Something ideal for holiday or outdoor games.

 <!--
 Computer